 Heat Pump - Heating Cycle

-The proper method of charging a heat pump in the heat mode is by weight with the additional charge adustments for line size, line length, and other system components.
+The proper method of charging a heat pump in the heat mode is by weight with the additional charge adjustments for line size, line length, and other system components.
+Make final charge adjustments in the cooling cycle.